Kavirondo

-Kavirondo is the former name of the region surrounding Kavirondo Gulf (now Winam Gulf) as well as of two native peoples living there under the regime of British East Africa (The "Nilotic Kavirondo" and the "Bantu Kavirondo").
-Broadly, this was defined as those who dwelt in the valley of the Nzoia River, on the western slopes of Mount Elgon, and along the northeast coast of Victoria Nyanza.
+Kavirondo is the former name of the region surrounding the Kavirondo Gulf (now Winam Gulf) as well as the two native peoples living there under the regime of British East Africa (specifically, the "Nilotic Kavirondo" and the "Bantu Kavirondo").
+Broadly, this was defined as those who dwelt in the valley of the Nzoia River on the western slopes of Mount Elgon and along the northeast coast of Victoria Nyanza.